Hawaii COVID-19 Test Requirements

 Hawaii's pre-travel testing program has now effectively opened up the islands to visitors, as long as they bring along proof of a negative COVID-19 test from a state-approved trusted testing partner and complete a State Dept. of Agriculture paper form (which is distributed on all flights) prior to arrival within the state.

 Travelers who, upon entry into the state, provide written confirmation from a state-approved COVID-19 testing facility of a negative test result from a test administered to the traveler within 72 hours from the final leg of departure, will be able to bypass Hawaii’s mandatory quarantine order.
-Additionally, as of November 24, 2020, travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results - from a trusted testing partner - prior to departure for the State of Hawaii.
+Additionally, all travelers wishing to bypass the 10-day mandatory quarantine must have their negative COVID-19 test results - from a trusted testing partner - prior to departure for the State of Hawaii.
 See our Hawaii Testing Details section for more information.

 We recognize that the official rollout of the pre-travel testing program has been a bit confusing, with ongoing rule/policy changes, new partners being added/updated, and we are doing our best to keep abreast of official updates.
 We will continue to closely monitor this situation and provide additional updates from official state sources, as they become available to us on this page.
 Travelers may also want to sign up for our weekly email updates that we're currently sending about the status of Hawaii's reopening.